ibm-cloud-docs/billing-usage/cc-faqs.md

 {: #service-emissions}
 {: faq}

-Carbon Calculator has emission data for the following services:
+Emissions data is currently tracked for a subset of services, but more services are under consideration to be added.
+Emission data is currently available for the following services:

 * Bare Metal Servers for Classic
 * Bare Metal Servers for VPC